mParticle/docs/src/pages/integrations/iterable/event/index.md

 Iterable is a multi-channel growth marketing and user engagement platform that powers marketing, transactional, and lifecycle campaigns on email, web and mobile.
 Iterable requires your application to be collecting email addresses.
 This can be done by calling the `setUserIdentity` SDK method.

-There are two components to the Iterable event integration.
-All event forwarding is handled server-side by mParticle.
-To support Iterable's deeplinking capabilities, you must also include the Iterable Kit as part of your mParticle SDK installation.
-The embedded kit handles only deeplinking.
-Even if the kit is included, all event data is forwarded server-side.
+In order to support Iterable's features such as deeplinking, push notifications, in-app notifications, and more, you must also include the Iterable Kit as part of your mParticle SDK installation.
+See [Iterable Kit Integration](/integrations/iterable/event/#iterable-kit-integration) for the Kit's full feature list and installation instructions.

 The Iterable integration supports Android, iOS and Web data.
+All event data is forwarded server-side, even if the Iterable Kit is installed.

 ## Prerequisites